 Agreement - Paul Mitchell The School North Haven establishes rules, guidelines and procedures to ensure responsible use and to control the contents of its lockers.
-By utilizing Paul Mitchell The School North Haven's lockers, students acknowledge and agree that locker use is a privilege and subject to immediate termination without notice and to such rules, guidelines a
+By utilizing Paul Mitchell The School North Haven's lockers, students acknowledge and agree that locker use is a privilege and subject to immediate termination without notice and to such rules, guidelines and procedures established by Paul Mitchell The School North Haven from time to time, at its discretion.